danielealbano/lcov-action/README.md

 ### `gcov_tool`

-**Required** Path to the gcov binary, by default /usr/bin/gcov. /usr/bin/gcov-7 is available as well.
+**Required** Path to the gcov binary, by default /usr/bin/gcov.

+It's possible to use /usr/bin/gcov-7 and  /usr/bin/gcov-8.

 ### `params`